menacit/threat_intelligence_course/23-regulation.md

 Aims to ensure availability of services and infrastructure critical to society.

-Initially released in 2018, version 2
+Initially released in 2018, version 2 should be implemented by member states during 2024.

-shall be enforced by member states in 2024.
+As of 2025, Sweden is still working on fulfilling requirements through **"Cybersäkerhetslagen"**.

 ![bg right:30%](images/23-tower.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Todd Van Hoosear (CC BY-SA 2.0)" -->
 ## What does that mean?
 Organizations must structure and document their IT security efforts.

 Security efforts must be
 _appropriate to the risk posed_,
 as interpreted by the **sector regulator**.

-If an incident occurs, it must be reported to the sector regulator within 6 hours.
+If an incident occurs, it must be reported to the sector regulator within 6h, 12h...

 Failure to comply can result in sanction fees (10 MSEK || 2% of revenue)